 Deputy Managing Director since 2001.
-Mr Waymouth has over 25 years' liability insurance underwriting and portfolio management experience in the New Zealand market including underwriting in the Lloyds companies market.
+Mr Waymouth has over 25 years of liability insurance underwriting and portfolio management experience in the New Zealand market including underwriting in the Lloyds market.
 Mr Waymouth has executive responsibility with the Managing Director to manage the operations and performance of Vero Liability Insurance Limited.

-This financial report of the Company was approved for issue by the Board on 28 July 2022.
+This financial report of the Company was approved for issue by the Board on 9 August 2023.